Promethium: Searches for element 61

 In 1902, Czech chemist Bohuslav Brauner found out that the differences in properties between neodymium and samarium were the largest between any two consecutive lanthanides in the sequence then known; as a conclusion, he suggested there was an element with intermediate properties between them.
 This prediction was supported in 1914 by Henry Moseley who, having discovered that atomic number was an experimentally measurable property of elements, found that a few atomic numbers had no known corresponding elements: the gaps were 43, 61, 72, 75, 85, and 87.
 With the knowledge of a gap in the periodic table several groups started to search for the predicted element among other rare earths in the natural environment.

 The first claim of a discovery was published by Luigi Rolla and Lorenzo Fernandes of Florence, Italy.
 After separating a mixture of a few rare earth elements nitrate concentrate from the Brazilian mineral monazite by fractionated crystallization, they yielded a solution containing mostly samarium.
 This solution gave x-ray spectra attributed to samarium and element 61.
 In honor of their city, they named element 61 "florentium".
 The results were published in 1926, but the scientists claimed that the experiments were done in 1924.
 Also in 1926, a group of scientists from the University of Illinois at Urbana–Champaign, Smith Hopkins and Len Yntema published the discovery of element 61.
 They named it "illinium", after the university.
 Both of these reported discoveries were shown to be erroneous because the spectrum line that "corresponded" to element 61 was identical to that of didymium; the lines thought to belong to element 61 turned out to belong to a few impurities (barium, chromium, and platinum).

 In 1934, Josef Mattauch finally formulated the isobar rule.
 One of the indirect consequences of this rule was that element 61 was unable to form stable isotopes.
 From 1938, a nuclear experiment was conducted by H. B. Law et al. at the Ohio State University.
-Nuclides were produced in 1941 which were not radioisotopes of neodymium or samarium, and the name "cyclonium" was proposed, but there was a lack of chemical proof that element 61 was produced and the discovery not largely recognized.
+Nuclides were produced in 1941 which were not radioisotopes of neodymium or samarium, and the name "cyclonium" was proposed, but there was a lack of chemical proof that element 61 was produced and the discovery was not largely recognized.